Hammad214508/Blog-Application/README.md

 # Current System

 Setting up an virtual environment to use it:

     sudo apt-get install python3-pip

     sudo apt-get install python3-venv

     python3 -m venv <path>/venv

     source venv/bin/activate

     //Download the dependencies

     pip freeze > requirements.txt

     pip install -r requirements.txt

 requirements.txt:

     asgiref==3.2.3

     Django==3.0.2

     django-crispy-forms==1.8.1

     mysqlclient==1.4.6

     Pillow==7.0.0

     pytz==2019.3

     six==1.12.0

     sqlparse==0.3.0

 Set up AWS S3 (System Storage Service) so that we can host our media files from that service instead of our local filesystem.

 Created a new bucket that will hold the files.
-Name has to be universally unique in the world. bucket name: blog-files-hammad
+Name has to be universally unique in the world.

+bucket name: blog-files-hammad

 Allowed Corgs permission

-IAM (Identity and Access Management) and create a user.
+IAM (Identity and Access Management) to  create a user and give it AmazonS3fullAccess
-Give it AmazonS3fullAccess

 Set up AWS access key id and secret access key as environment variables so that they are not shown in the code.
-Also set up a environment variable for the bucket name just in case it changes pip intall boto3 (sudo python3 -m pip install boto3) pip intall django-storages(sudo python3 -m pip install django-storages)
+Also set up a environment variable for the bucket name just in case it changes

+    pip intall boto3 (sudo python3 -m pip install boto3)

+    pip intall django-storages(sudo python3 -m pip install django-storages)

 # Further improvements